katemae/katemae/README.md

 ## Hi!
 I'm Katelyn 😊
-🎓 Recent Data Science graduate from UC San Diego (Class of 2025) <br>
+🎓 B.S.
+Data Science from UC San Diego (Class of 2025) <br>
-🧠 Currently pursuing an M.S. in Computer Science at the University of Illinois Urbana-Champaign (Fall 2025 cohort) <br>
+👩🏽‍💻 Currently pursuing an MCS with the University of Illinois Urbana-Champaign <br>
-✨ Passionate about sustainable ML-AI and using data to drive innovation, transparency, and accessibility.
+🌿 Passionate about sustainable ML-AI and using data to drive innovation, transparency, and accessibility. <br>

-When I'm not coding, I love mentoring my students, playing with my cats, and staying up way too late playing modded Minecraft or FFXIV!

-#### 💼 Current Internship
-I'm currently interning with **Y Montessori**, working to combine my passion for ethical data science and educational equity.
+💼 I'm currently interning with **Y Montessori**, working to combine my passion for ethical data science and educational equity.
 You can learn more about [my work with the data team](https://ymontessori.com/data) here, which explores Montessori schools, demographic insights, and more!

-#### 📫 How to reach me:
+When I'm not coding, I love mentoring my students, playing with my cats, and staying up playing modded Minecraft or FFXIV!

 <p align="left">
 <a href="https://www.linkedin.com/in/katelynmaea/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn" /></a>
 <a href="mailto:kate.abille@gmail.com"><img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail" /></a>